IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/general_usage/ifc_project.rst

    Choose between starting a completely blank project with no objects, or with preloaded object assets (such as wall types, beam types, etc) that you can use immediately.
-The blank project is recommended for users who want to curate assets, whereas the IFC4 Demo Library is recommended for users wanting to experiment and learn with a basic set of objects.
+The blank project is recommended for users who want to curate assets, whereas the IFC4 Demo Template is recommended for users wanting to experiment and learn with a basic set of objects.

    This also shows other larger object libraries for steel and countries